xpgo/obsidian-folder-note-plugin/README.md

 - **Show** description note: Just Click the folder.
 - **Delete** description note: Just delete the opened note file.
 - **Configure** : configure the note file method, file name and template on the settings panel.
+- **Command**: Use some commands to control the folder note plugin.

 ## How it works